shakacode/react-webpack-rails-tutorial/README.md

 (Want to become a contributor?
 [Contact us](mailto:contact@shakacode.com) for an Slack team invite!
 Also, see ["easy" issues](https://github.com/shakacode/react_on_rails/labels/easy) and [issues for the full tutorial](https://github.com/shakacode/react-webpack-rails-tutorial/issues?q=is%3Aissue+is%3Aopen+label%3Aeasy).)

 ## NEWS
 This tutorial app demonstrates advanced functionality beyond what's provided by the React on Rails generators, mostly in the area of Webpack and React usage.
-Due to the architecture of placing all client side assets in the /client directory, React on Rails supports just about anything that Webpack and JavaScript can do.
+Due to the architecture of placing all client side assets in the /client directory, React on Rails supports just about anything that Webpack and JavaScript can do, such as:

-Specific functionality in question:

 1. **Handling of Sass and Bootstrap**: This tutorial uses CSS modules via Webpack so that NPM can manage all visual assets and we gain a better separation of concerns (Rails for server-side functionality & NPM/Webpack for all things client side).
 However, [react_on_rails](https://github.com/shakacode/react_on_rails) still supports (and in fact uses) the Rails Asset Pipeline so traditional use of visual assets through the pipeline is possible.
 1. **Hot Reloading with Rails**: The tutorial has different startup scripts than the generators.
 The dev mode has the WebapackDev server providing the JS and CSS assets to the tutorial.
 This means you get **HOT RELOADING** of your JS and CSS within your Rails app.